townofdon/unity-cli-scripts/README.md

 # Unity CLI Scripts

 A growing collection of CLI commands used for the Unity engine.
-Automating tasks such as bumping the version number, finding duplicate saveable-entity uuids, deploying, starting a webgl server locally, etc.
+The aim is to automate tasks such as bumping the version number, fixing duplicate saveable-entity uuids, deploying, starting a webgl server locally, etc.

 ## Setup